tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-12-10-weak-ties-strong-intros.md

 [^vibe]: A key idea related to this is vibe.
 By working in public, sharing your approach and ideas, not just the finished work you can project a sensibility or vibe - and this can be a key attracting factor.
 Clients often look for a consultant that they can resonate with and form a working partnership with - this requires a shared sensibility and “way of looking at the world” beyond skills or experience.

 That’s why I’m a big fan of [thinking in public](https://tomcritchlow.com/2020/07/23/thinking-in-public/), it’s a great way to give your network a feel for the actual work, and why I think typically this kind of publishing is more valuable for indie consultants than case studies.
-Case studies are difficult to produce, limited in scope and tend to overly focus on the results rather than the process.
+Case studies are difficult to produce, limited in scope and tend to overly focus on the results, while thinking in public is an approach that emphasizes sharing as you go, sharing half-finished work and ideas and allows you to roam across disciplines, industries and themes.

 <div class="example" markdown="1">
 Example: my writing about consulting (meta alert!) showcases a bunch of real examples of my work.
-From recent posts: “working inside an organization attempting a large re-org each VP presented their own budgets and headcount plan to the c-suite” and “I was working with the market leader in a category who was getting complacent with growth” and “working with a media company to overhaul their strategy”
+From recent posts: *“working inside an organization attempting a large re-org each VP presented their own budgets and headcount plan to the c-suite”* and *“I was working with the market leader in a category who was getting complacent with growth”* and *“working with a media company to overhaul their strategy”*
 </div>

 Bonus points for describing your work in memorable language.
 From Strange Attraction: